plt3/OneHTMLFile/README.md

 NOTE: check per-directory README for more information and screenshots of each web app

-- `WeekDate`: quiz to practice calculating the day of the week from any given date
+- [WeekDate](WeekDate/): quiz to practice calculating the day of the week from any given date
-- `Flags`: quiz to learn flags of all the countries of the world
+- [Flags](Flags/): quiz to learn flags of all the countries of the world

 ## Usage: